 - Lightly mix all ingredients in a mixing bowl until just combined.

 - Spoon into muffin tins

 - Bake for 15 minutes or until just cooked through.

-Delicious as they are or cut in half and spread with a little cream cheese or ricotta.
-If you’re feeling a little fancy or feeding a crowd, serve them halved with tomato relish on the side.
+Delicious as they, served with pumpkin soup or cut in half and spread with a little cream cheese or ricotta.

 These cheese and vegetable muffins freeze well, just wrap them tightly in glad wrap or squeeze the air out of a ziplock bag.